 Playing in the snow is just a must!
 When I was a kid we always made snowmen, pretty original right?
-Well my husbands family didn’t care for snowmen, they prefer to make igloos.
+Well, my husbands family didn’t care for snowmen, they prefer to make igloos.
 And those are fun too!
 They’re nice to use as protection during an intense snowball fight!

 Having Christmas Dinner

 I think having dinner as a family is important, but it’s also important to have a few dinners a year that are just that much more special.
 Like on Birthdays, Thanksgiving, and Christmas.
-These dinners are when you really press the importance of gratitude, and thankfulness.
-You can also take the time to have your whole family taking part in making the dinner, so that they can truly appreciate the time and effort that goes into preparing for a family dinner.
+These dinners are when you really press the importance of gratitude and thankfulness.
+You can also take the time to have your whole family taking part in making the dinner so that they can truly appreciate the time and effort that goes into preparing for a family dinner.

 Performing 25 Random Act of Kindness

 If there is one thing that I want my children to be, it is kind.
 I think it is so important to be kind to others, no matter what.
 You never know what people are going through.
 A lot of people try to perform a random act of kindness around the holidays.
-But, if you were to push your children to perform an act of kindness, no matter how small, each day of December leading up to Christmas, it will start to become habit.
-Being kind for no reason other than to be kind, will become the normal.
+But, if you were to push your children to perform an act of kindness, no matter how small, each day of December leading up to Christmas, it will start to become a habit.
+Being kind for no reason other than to be kind, will become the norm.